cybruGhost/Cubic-Music/README.md

 ## 📅 To Do / Roadmap
 - 🔄 Fix update logic for seamless version upgrades
 - 🔍 Improve search functionality and playlist management
-- 💾 Add user login and library syncing across devices
+- 💾 improve library syncing across devices
-- 📱 Enhance mobile support and implement Progressive Web App (PWA) features
+- 📱 Enhance mobile support.*aboutpage
 - 🔒 Strengthen security for content delivery and link protection
-- 🎵 Add richer playback controls and customization options
+- 🎵 Add General improvements
 - 🌐 Expand localization and language support
 - 👨‍💻 To push the source-code
 ---